kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 ---
 layout: post
-title: Hacking Denon DRA-F109 remote connector
+title: Hacking Denon DRA-F109 remote connector (Updated 22.07.2014)
 ---

 Recently I bought Denon DRA-F109 Stereo Receiver.
 In this post I describe how the receiver may be integrated with Raspberry Pi by using receiver's *Remote Connector*, enabling to use Denon remote to control both devices.
 Integration covers also alarm clock built into the DRA-F109, display dimmer, sleep timer and power control, as it was native Denon system device.